Sarah Krug: Helping Home Business Owners Have More Time with Family

 What was the biggest lesson you learned, and what is the best advice you have for new marketers?

 I strongly encourage new marketers to invest in coaching.
-If you want only free, you’ll go broke trying to get rich.
+If you want only free, you will go broke trying to get rich.
 There is no fast track to success, no “easy button” to the top but if you invest in a coach to give you resources that they have used to be successful, you will ultimately save yourself time, frustration and reach your goals quicker.

 I love your blog!
 When did you start blogging, how many posts are on your blog, and what is your traffic like?

 Thank you so much!
 I launched my blog three years ago.
-It’s had many variations since it first went live.
+It has had many variations since it first went live.
 I have been slowly building up my content library for the last two years and have a little under 100 posts.
 I don’t use any paid advertising so a lot of my daily traffic is pretty varied and comes from what I do to promote it on social media.

 What is your favorite platform right now for generating leads, and can you tell us how you use it?